We will discuss the following aspects of tracheal tubes. Please scroll down and start reading.

 An endotracheal tube that is too long for a given patient may be more prone to kinking and become obstructed.
 It can be cut to a more appropriate length if necessary.

-Below is a photo of probably the longest endotracheal tube in the world !
+Below is a photo of probably the longest endotracheal tube in the world!
 The gentleman is Bob, of Mallard Medical Incorporated, a company that supplies equipment used to anaesthetise large animals.
 In the image below, he is holding an endotracheal tube used to ventilate elephants.
-This particular tube has an internal diameter of 45 mm !
-You can imagine the length of the tube as Bob is six feet (183 centimeters) tall !
+This particular tube has an internal diameter of 45 mm!
+You can imagine the length of the tube as Bob is six feet (183 centimetres) tall!

-To help correct depth of placement, some endotracheal tubes have black markings proximal to the cuff .
+To help with the correct depth of placement, some endotracheal tubes have black markings proximal to the cuff.

 As shown below, in endotracheal tubes with only one mark, the vocal cords should be at this mark.